Mikhail Kukushkin vs. Nuno Borges: Prediction and Match Betting Odds | The Astana Open

 Mikhail Kukushkin vs. Nuno Borges Trends and Insights

-- Through six matches over the past 12 months (across all court types), Kukushkin has played 22.8 games per match (22.8 in best-of-three matches) and won 46.0% of them.
+- In his six matches over the past 12 months across all court types, Kukushkin has played an average of 22.8 games (22.8 in best-of-three matches).

-- On hard courts, Kukushkin has played six matches over the past year, totaling 22.8 games per match (22.8 in best-of-three matches) while winning 46.0% of games.
+- Kukushkin has played six matches on hard courts over the past 12 months, and 22.8 games per match (22.8 in best-of-three matches).

+- Borges is averaging 25.4 games per match (21.7 in best-of-three matches) through his 29 matches played in the past 12 months across all court types, winning 46.8% of those games.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.